emersonrp/bindcontrol/README.md

             + Select pets by power level: all, minions, lieutenants, and boss
             + Orders for aggressive / defensive / passive stances; attack, follow, go to, and stay, for all or selected pets
             + Pets can give feedback on each order;  chattiness can be toggled via keybind
-            + "Bodyguard mode" shortcut -- you can define which pets should be treated as bodyguards, and turn Bodyguard Mode on for them with a single keypress[^1] - <i>requires uniquely-named pets</i>
+            + "Bodyguard mode" shortcut -- you can define which pets should be treated as bodyguards, and turn Bodyguard Mode on for them with a single keypress - <i>requires uniquely-named pets</i>
         + [qwy's Numpad Controls](https://forums.homecomingservers.com/topic/20650-i26-expanded-mastermind-numpad-controls/):
             + Simple but comprehensive scheme for controlling pets using the number pad and modifier keys to select, control, heal, and buff pets.
         + [qwy's PetMouse Controls](https://forums.homecomingservers.com/topic/20788-i26-the-masterminds-petmouse-new-menu/):